cchudzicki-ocw-testing/11-350-spring-2023/content/pages/calendar.md

 Leave or rebuild: Is managed retreat an option?

-ECON 8 Business Case 2.0: Policy as a Game Changer for Sustainable Real Estate \[SZ\]
+## Session 11: ECON 8 Business Case 2.0: Policy as a Game Changer for Sustainable Real Estate \[SZ\]

-● Policy landscape and the impacts on pro forma cash flow
+Policy landscape and the impacts on pro forma cash flow

-● Positive externality and “carrots” policies
+Positive externality and “carrots” policies:

-○ Subsidies for green buildings
+- Subsidies for green buildings
-○ FAR bonus
+- FAR bonus

-● Negative externality and “sticks” policies
+Negative externality and “sticks” policies:

-○ Minimum Energy Efficiency Standards (UK)
+- Minimum Energy Efficiency Standards (UK)
-○ Building performance standard: Local Law 97 (NYC) and BERDO 2.0 (Boston)
+- Building performance standard: Local Law 97 (NYC) and BERDO 2.0 (Boston)
-○ Risk disclosure mandates: Boston Seaport case
+- Risk disclosure mandates: Boston Seaport case
-○ Building energy codes
+- Building energy codes
-Readings
-● US energy code landscape: [https://www.energycodes.gov/status](https://www.energycodes.gov/status)
-● Matisoff, D. C., Noonan, D. S., & Flowers, M. E. (2016).
-Policy monitor—Green buildings: Economics
-and policies.
-Review of Environmental Economics and Policy, 10(2), 329-346.

-7
-BUS 3 EDGE: Reinventing Sustainable Real Estate in the Digital Age \[ZT\]
+## Session 12: BUS 3 EDGE: Reinventing Sustainable Real Estate in the Digital Age \[ZT\]

-This case highlights the journey of EDGE that once fit a traditional real estate business model has transformed to
-develop some of the most sustainable buildings in the world with novel digital technologies.
-By examining the
-transformation of EDGE, this case explores the potential that digital technology has in advancing sustainable
-buildings, and the challenges and risks that arise with implementation.
+This case highlights the journey of EDGE that once fit a traditional real estate business model has transformed to develop some of the most sustainable buildings in the world with novel digital technologies.
+By examining the transformation of EDGE, this case explores the potential that digital technology has in advancing sustainable buildings, and the challenges and risks that arise with implementation.
 Students will learn:

-1) How was OVG/EDGE able to convert sustainability and technology investments into business value? how
-to build a business model and competitive advantage to capitalize sustainability;
+- How was OVG/EDGE able to convert sustainability and technology investments into business value? how to build a business model and competitive advantage to capitalize sustainability;
-2) What is the synergy between digital technology and building sustainability?
+- What is the synergy between digital technology and building sustainability?
-3) how to build capabilities in the development process.
+- how to build capabilities in the development process.

 Guest speaker: Coen van Oostrom, Founder & CEO of EDGE
-Readings
-EDGE: Reinventing Sustainable Real Estate in the Digital Age
-Supplementary Readings:
-Optional: How Smart, Connected Products Are Transforming Competition, 2014, Harvard Business Review,
-Michael Porter, James Heppelmann (link)
-Mid-term Exam (Mar 23, 2023)
-ECON 9 Financing Sustainable Real Estate at the Asset Level \[SZ\]
-(Apr 4, 2023)
-● Big picture: Sustainable finance; equity and debt financing in sustainable real estate
-● Debt: Mortgage markets
-○ Mortgage markets and climate risks (-): default risk and securitization
-○ Mortgage markets and sustainable buildings (+): default risk and green mortgages
-● Equity: Private equity funds for sustainable real estate
-Readings
-Kaza, N., Quercia, R. G., & Tian, C. Y. (2014).
-Home energy efficiency and mortgage risks.
-Cityscape, 16(1), 279-

-1.
-    FreddieMac (2020) Unravelling Perceptions of Flood Risk: Examining Changes in Home Prices in Harris County,
-    Texas in the Aftermath of Hurricane Harvey. (link)
-    Economist (2019).
-Changing weather could put insurance firms out of business. (link)

-8
-ECON 10 Financing Sustainable Real Estate at the Portfolio Level \[SZ\]
-(Apr 7, 2023)
-● Sustainable real estate investments at portfolio level
-○ Equity: Real Estate Investment Trusts (REITs)
-○ Debt: Green Bond
-● Benchmarking & Disclosure
-Readings
-Eichholtz, P., Kok, N., & Yonder, E. (2012).
-Portfolio greenness and the financial performance of REITs.
-Journal of
-International Money and Finance, 31(7), 1911-1929.
-Devine, A., Sanderford, A., & Wang, C. (2022).
-Sustainability and Private Equity Real Estate Returns.
-Journal of
-Real Estate Finance and Economics.
-DES 1 Design strategies for sustainability and resilience \[C.D.\]
-(Apr 9, 2023)
-● A framework for sustainable design (With Jamie Von Klemperer)
-● Building scale strategies
-○ Passive and active thermal design
-○ Occupant health and wellbeing
-○ Embodied carbon and lifecycle design
-● Site and urban scale strategies
-○ Climate, microclimate and future climate
-○ Stormwater control, flood mitigation and landscape
-○ District systems, electrification and mobility
-DES 2 Integrating sustainable design in development \[CD\]

-● Sustainable design in the development process
-○ Project timeline and design decisions
-○ Scope definition and goal setting
-○ Working with architects and consultants
-● Narratives for different design consumers
-○ The public: Right to Daylight in NYC
-○ The tenant: Communicating comfort benefits
-○ The utility: Building energy at the portfolio scale
-● Global perspectives on climate action and regulation
-DES 3 Applications of environmental modeling tools \[CD\]

-● Performance driven sustainable design
-● Modeling tools and methods
-○ Early design modeling tools
-○ Daylight and views analysis
-○ Energy modeling by phase
-○ Material data transparency
-● Data visualization, communication & decision making
+## Session 13: ECON 9 Financing Sustainable Real Estate at the Asset Level \[SZ\]

+Big picture: Sustainable finance; equity and debt financing in sustainable real estate

+Debt: Mortgage markets

+- Mortgage markets and climate risks (-): default risk and securitization
+- Mortgage markets and sustainable buildings (+): default risk and green mortgages

+Equity: Private equity funds for sustainable real estate

+## Session 14: ECON 10 Financing Sustainable Real Estate at the Portfolio Level \[SZ\]

+Sustainable real estate investments at portfolio level :

+- Equity: Real Estate Investment Trusts (REITs)
+- Debt: Green Bond

+Benchmarking & Disclosure

+## Session 15: DES 1 Design strategies for sustainability and resilience \[CD\]

+A framework for sustainable design (With Jamie Von Klemperer)

+Building scale strategies:

+- Passive and active thermal design
+- Occupant health and wellbeing
+- Embodied carbon and lifecycle design

+Site and urban scale strategies:

+- Climate, microclimate and future climate
+- Stormwater control, flood mitigation and landscape
+- District systems, electrification and mobility

+## Session 16: DES 2 Integrating sustainable design in development \[CD\]

+Sustainable design in the development process:

+- Project timeline and design decisions
+- Scope definition and goal setting
+- Working with architects and consultants

+Narratives for different design consumers:

+- The public: Right to Daylight in NYC
+- The tenant: Communicating comfort benefits
+- The utility: Building energy at the portfolio scale

+Global perspectives on climate action and regulation

+Session 17: DES 3 Applications of environmental modeling tools \[CD\]

+Performance driven sustainable design

+Modeling tools and methods:

+- Early design modeling tools
+- Daylight and views analysis
+- Energy modeling by phase
+- Material data transparency

+Data visualization, communication & decision making

 Climate Risk in Investment Memo and Final Project Brief \[Charles Steelman\]

 BUS 4 Taurus Investment Holdings: Decarbonization Venture \[ZT\]
 Business innovation to capitalize building decarbonization thesis in private equity real estate investment.
 The
 components include: 1) proof of concept with technology; business process and deal economics ; 2) investment
 thesis & vehicle formation; 3) capital raising and 4) seed asset acquisition.
 Readings: Taurus Investment Holdings: Decarbonization Venture
 Guest Speaker: Peter Merrigan, CEO and founder, Taurus Investment Holdings

 BUS 5 Boston Properties: Measuring and Implementing Portfolio Sustainability \[ZT\]
 ● Understand the capital market’s influence on the behavior of long-term core asset investors, owners and
 operators;
 ● As sustainability becomes an integral part of company strategy, how to set up a framework to define,
 measure, report and manage sustainability performance.
 ● Learn how to approach portfolio level sustainability challenges, such as net-zero carbon operation, ESG
 benchmark, green financing.
 Guest speaker: Ben Myers, Vice President, Sustainability at Boston Properties
 Readings : Boston Properties (BXP): Measuring and Implementing Portfolio Sustainability
 BUS 6 Sustainability Data Strategy under new regulation and investor mandate \[ZT, JP\]

 ● Understand the capital market’s influence on the behavior of long-term core asset investors, owners and
 operators;
 Guest Speaker:
 Jonathan Flaherty, Global Head - Sustainability and Building Technology Innovation, Tishman Speyer
 ECON 11 Sustainable Real Estate in the Broader Capital Market \[SZ\]

 ● Why do institutional investors care about ESG?
 ○Proposed SEC Climate Disclosure Rule
 ● Recent Backlash against ESG
 ● Global Sustainable Real Estate Investment
 Readings
 Krueger, P., Sautner, Z., & Starks, L. T. (2020).
 The importance of climate risks for institutional investors.
 The
 Review of Financial Studies, 33(3), 1067-1111.

 BUS 7 ESG Talking and Doing \[ZT, Jacques Gordon\]

 Industry Panel:
 ● Jacques Gordon, LaSalle
 ● Matt Ellis, CEO & Founder, Measurabl
 ● Lori Mobardi, ESG Senior Director, U.S. Real Estate Equity, Barings
 ● David Devos, Global Head of ESG, LaSalle Investment Management
 ● Dan Winters, Senior Director, GRESB

 ECON 12 ESG Preferences and Performance \[S.Z., Bram van der Kroft\]

 ● ESG confusion

 May 16, 2023: Final Project Presentation